coder13/coder13/README.md

 ## Career Hunting

-I'm graduating in March of 2022 and am actively looking for employment after graduation.
-I'm open to anything software related leaning towards web development.
+I'm graduating in March of 2022 and am currently set to being employment at [Circle Financial Services](https://www.circle.com/en/).

 ## Funfacts